kanopi/drupal-starter/README.md

         * `.docksal/etc/conf/settings.php` is used for the local settings file for drupal.
         * update `trusted_host_patterns` to match the **repo** name as that is what most likely the virtual host will be.
 * CircleCI
+    * `config.yml`
-    * In `config.yml` update the `TERMINUS_SITE` variable in line 2 to your pantheon machine name for the project.
+        * update the `TERMINUS_SITE` variable in line 2 to your pantheon machine name for the project.
+        * update the `THEME_NAME` variable in line 3 to the folder name for your custom theme.

 ## Important links